offbynull/learn/Bioinformatics/input/input.md

 ```

 In theory, an overlap graph shows the different ways that fragment_SEQs can be merged to reconstruct a genome.
-A path that touches each node exactly once (Hamiltonian path) is a guess of what the genome might be.
-There are may be multiple such paths, meaning that there may be multiple genome guesses.
+A path in the graph that touches each node exactly once is a guess of what the genome might be.
+Such a path is called the Hamiltonian path.
+There are may be multiple Hamiltonian paths in the graph, meaning that there may be multiple genome guesses.

 For example, given the overlap graph ...